pavan-nuthi/zipper-huffman-encoding/README.md

 # zipper-huffman-encoding
-Usage of huffman algorithm to compress a given text file.
+Usage of huffman algorithm to compress a given text file